-33. Plaintiff references and incorporates by reference all of the preceding paragraphs of this Complaint as if fully set forth herein.
+29. Plaintiff references and incorporates by reference all of the preceding paragraphs of this Complaint as if fully set forth herein.

-34. On information and belief, Defendants infringe at least claim 31 of the '220 Patent, by using Defendants' Assembly Operations to manufacture automobiles and component parts thereof in the United States as well as overseas for importation into the United States.
+30. On information and belief, Defendants infringe at least claim 31 of the '220 Patent, by using Defendants' Assembly Operations to manufacture automobiles and component parts thereof overseas for importation into the United States.

-35. On information and belief, Defendants' Assembly Operations perform error free fastening or error-proofing automated assembly to assemble together two components of an article of assembly such as, for example, an automotive transmission, suspension, door panel, chassis, engine, instrument panel (e.g., air bag assembly), and/or seat (e.g., a seat back to a seat track in a marriage station, cushion pads to seat tracks, seat tracks to risers, and/or recliners to seat backs) to prevent operator error, ensure safety, and prevent liability and costly automobile recalls.
+31. On information and belief, Defendants' Assembly Operations perform error free fastening or error-proofing automated assembly to assemble together two components of an article of assembly such as, for example, an automotive transmission, suspension, door panel, chassis, engine, instrument panel (e.g., air bag assembly), and/or seat (e.g., a seat back to a seat track in a marriage station, cushion pads to seat tracks, seat tracks to risers, and/or recliners to seat backs) to prevent operator error, ensure safety, and prevent liability and costly automobile recalls.
 On information and belief, Defendants' Assembly Operations form multiple such assemblies for each automobile.